 The Political Climate in Harrison, AR is Somewhat conservative.

 Boone County, AR is Moderately conservative.
-In Boone County, AR 18.2% of the people voted Democrat in the last presidential election, 75.9% voted Republican, and the remaining 5.9% voted Independent.
+In Boone County, AR 18.2% of the people voted Democrat in the last presidential election, 75.9% voted for the Republican Party, and the remaining 5.9% voted Independent.

 Boone county voted Republican in the last five Presidential elections.